Expiration Date: All massage therapy licenses expire 11/1, of each odd-numbered year.

 Renewal Process: Notice of renewal is sent to each licensee approximately 90 days prior to the expiration date.
 It is important that your address is current with our office in order to assure delivery of the renewal notice.
 To renew a license, you must:

-Expiration: You will only recieve one notice of renewal.
+Expiration: You will only receive one notice of renewal.
 Renewals not postmarked or received by 11/1 will expire.

-- Document 24 hours of approved continuing education (on the renewal form), earned within the renewal period (to obtain a listing of approved continuing education contact Inna Karpyuk at (402) 471-4359; and
+- Document 24 hours of approved continuing education (on the renewal form), earned within the renewal period; and

 - Inform the Department of any misdemeanor/felony convictions or disciplinary actions pending or taken in another state within the previous 24 months.
 For information relating to the documentation that must be submitted, click here.

 Administrative Penalty/Other Action: An individual who practices after the expiration date of his/her credential is subject to assessment of an Administrative Penalty of $10 per day for each day of practice up to $1000, or such other action as provided in the statutes and regulations governing the credential.